ttscoff/gather-cli/src/README.md

 You can control the formatting of the output in a couple of ways.

 By default Gather will use reference-style links, and will place the references directly after the paragraph where they occur.
-You can switch to inline links using `--inline`, and you can suppress the per-paragraph linking and collect them all at the end of the document using `--no-paragraph-links`.
+You can switch to inline links using `--inline-link`, and you can suppress the per-paragraph linking and collect them all at the end of the document using `--no-paragraph-links`.

 By default Gather will maintain Unicode characters in the output.
 If you'd prefer to have an ASCII equivalent substituted, you can use `--no-unicode`.
 This feature may not be working properly yet.